akoskm/akoskm.github.io/_posts/2016-06-23-blogging-in-your-first-language.md

 I came to know that some of the Universities in Novi Sad allow people to take the entrance exam in their first language, instead of in Serbian, which is the official language and the language that is used on almost all courses.
 For a long time I thought that this decision is not particularly useful.

 I took my entrance exam in Serbian.
 I thought that the preparation for that really first exam also serves as a warm-up for what is about to come.
-I thought that a person who is having difficulties of preparing and exam in a second language will probably fail on a course which is not in his or her first language.
+I thought that a person who is having difficulties while preparing and exam in a second language will probably fail on a course which is not in his or her first language.

 I guess we judge situations based on our previous experiences and sometimes we forget to consider perspectives that are unknown to us.